guiMendel/rocketpay/README.md

 You can test the API via my frontend API tester, at https://api-tester.vercel.app/

-I'll soon be adding a simple frontend to test the API

 To run locally:

   * Install dependencies with `mix deps.get`